 Do you know what onomatopoeia is?
 And how much FUN these words are to say out loud?
 Teach kids about this literary device by reading picture books with onomatopoeia examples.

 Onomatopeia are words that are written to sound like a sound.
 If you want examples of onomatopoeia, these picture books examples will give you more than enough examples to delight and entertain.

 Sounds words like these engage kids and are fantastic to learn about and use in your own writing.

 As you read these onomatopoeia examples out loud, encourage kids to join you in making the sounds in the books.

 In these books, you’ll read animal sounds.
 The dog’s bark.
 The owl hooting.
 The rooster’s cock a doodle doo.
 These are all animal sounds, but onomatopoeia also are other sound effects.

 Listen and search for onomatopoeic words as you read these picture books.

-Use picture books as mentor texts to model for your elementary students how to write using sound words or onomatopoeia.
+Use these picture books as mentor texts to model for your elementary level students how to write using onomatopoeia.
 These books show your young writers the possibilities for incorporating the sense of sound into stories and poems.

 Dig, Dump, Roll by Sally Sutton, illustrated by Brian Lovelock